CLI Reference

 kindling deploy

-kindling deploy -f <file> [flags]
+Synopsis: kindling deploy -f <file>

-kindling logs [flags]
+Synopsis: kindling sync [flags]

 Flags: